top of page

 Final Thoughts

-Each major offers a unique challenge:
+Each major brings its own unique challenge:

 Agree or disagree?
 Let us know in the comments—what do you think is the hardest major to win in golf?